ExactTargetDev/ui-candidate-test/README.md

 # ExactTarget UI Candidates
 This is the candaidate test for ExactTarget UI developers.

+Please include "ATTENTION: contacts name or github handle" in your pull request

 ## Here are the guidelines for the test:
 + Be sure to read all the bullet points bellow.
 + Fork this repository, do your work, commit early/often with descriptive messages.
 When finished, send a pull request.